“Little Dragon” Mobile Glassblowing Studio Outreach Program

 For information on site requirements and pricing structure, please download our Mobile Glassblowing Studio Intake Form (PDF).

-In 2011, the FCAC Glass Guild recognized the need to attract young artists to the medium of glass.
-For young artists, it very difficult and expensive to learn glass blowing, especially without role models and access to the equipment and the tools needed for success.
-FCAC’s Mentorship program is a solution to help artists in Grades 9-11 by offering them a free opportunity to experience an intensive, hands-on learning series.
-We have expanded the program to also include clay sculpture and pottery on the wheel, in addition to glassblowing.
+In 2010, the FCAC Glass Guild recognized the need to attract young artists to the medium of glass.
+For young artists, it is very difficult and expensive to learn glass blowing, especially without role models and access to the equipment and the tools needed for success.
+FCAC’s Mentorship program is a solution to help motivated students in Grades 9-11, offering them a free opportunity to experience an intensive, hands-on learning series.
+We have expanded the program to also include pottery on the wheel, in addition to glassblowing.
+Each spring, we offer the Glassblowing mentorship and every fall we offer the Ceramics Mentorship program.

-Once the students successfully complete their six-week course, they become junior members of the FCAC Glass Guild.
-The students continue to improve their skills by assisting with the production of glass cups and pumpkins for our fund raising events.
-Subsequent glass mentorship programs have proved even more successful, and since the start of the program we have more than doubled the number of participating students!
+Once the students successfully complete their free six-week course, they can become junior members of FCAC’s Guild.
+Students have the opportunity to continue improving their skills by assisting with the production of hand-made pumpkins and cups for our fundraising events.

-Over the years, the GGAF has awarded several grants to FCAC, allowing us to purchase a new raku kiln in 2013, microphone equipment in 2014, chairs in 2015, mentorship teaching supplies in 2016 AND our most recent grant award in 2017 that will allow us to offer the community a handicapped accessible potter’s wheel!
+Over the years, the GGAF has awarded a variety of grants to FCAC, allowing us to purchase a new raku kiln in 2013, microphone equipment in 2014, chairs in 2015, mentorship teaching supplies in 2016 and 2018, and in 2017 we purchased a “Switchlift”, allowing us to provide students with the use of a handicapped accessible potter’s wheel!
 Free pottery workshops to elementary students from various schools in the Escambia County School District were made possible through a grant from the GGAF committee and board.
 Two free photography workshops were made possible through a GGAF grant to elementary school children.
 In one workshop, students learned how to use a pinhole camera and in the second, students were asked to take photos of their world.
 FCAC, in partnership with the Great Gulfcoast Arts Festival, presented “Glass Jam” for over seven years.
 At these events, members, invited guests and patrons enjoy high caliber art created live, in addition to the opportunity to bid on these one-of-a-kind pieces in the live auction.

 For four years, FCAC participated in the Pensacola Little Theater Kids Expo.
 At this popular event, various organizations set up stations where kids can have some fun and engage in the creative process.
 FCACs contribution included our potters who offered a hands-on, make-your-own clay station.